The Darling Range

 From Gringer Creek campsite follow the marked trail in front of the shelter.
 From the roadhouse, cross the side street (which runs off Albany Highway) and look for the trail marker and walk trail to the north.

 Boonerring Hill spur trail

 Walkers can take a short spur trail to the summit for outstanding 360° views of the area.

 Take the 400 metre trail to the left once you have reached the ridge line behind Boonerring Hill.
 Ensure you stay off the fragile moss and lichen on the rocky top.

 Diversions & Other Impacts

-Location: Between Helena and Waalegh campsites
+Location: Between Ball Creek and Waalegh campsites

 Helena Campsite is CLOSED as it was completely destroyed by bushfire.
 Walkers should keep away from the site as it is unsafe.
 There is no water, toilet or shelter there.
 There is no temporary campsite.

 It is 18km between Ball Creek and Waalegh Campsites.
 Walkers need to be prepared to walk to the next campsite and carry sufficient water.

 For more information contact the Parks and Wildlife Service Mundaring on (08) 9260 6100.